emotionnlpdataset/Multimodal_NLP_Dataset/README.md

+Our goal is to make a novel neurodiverse dataset featuring neurodivergent and neurotypical individuals, for the ultimate purpose of training and deploying AI models that can be used in mobile or web-based applications to assist neurodivergent individuals in daily tasks.
+Currently, our dataset consists of 1000 video clips.

-Publically available dataset featuring video clips can be found at: https://huggingface.co/datasets/multimodalemotionnlp/Neurodiverse_Multimodal_Dataset
+The publically available dataset featuring video clips can be found at: https://huggingface.co/datasets/multimodalemotionnlp/Neurodiverse_Multimodal_Dataset

 There are four options to choose from for running a program:
 1) Audio_Processing.py